the-technat/kubernetes-demo/README.md

 - Create a workspace connected to this repository (e.g VCS-driven workflow)
 - Connect the workspace with AWS via [Dynamic Credentials](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration)
 - Trigger a new run in the workflow
-- Fix the NS records spilled out by Terraform into your DNS provider
+- Put the NS records spilled out by Terraform into your DNS provider